 Most homeowners insurance policies provide coverage for your personal possessions for approximately 50 percent to 70 percent of the amount of insurance you have on the structure of your home.
 So if you have $100,000 worth of coverage on the structure of your home, you would be covered for $50,000 to $70,000 worth of the contents of your home, depending on the policy.

 The best way to determine if this is enough coverage is to conduct a home inventory, which details everything you own and the estimated cost to replace these items if they are stolen or destroyed by a disaster.
-To help with this task, you can download the I.I.I.’s free home inventory software [link].
+To help with this task, you can use the I.I.I.’s free Know Your Stuff® Home Inventory Tool.
 Remember to keep your home inventory in a safe place, and take it with you if you need to evacuate your home during a disaster.

 You can insure your possessions in two ways: by their actual cash value or their replacement cost.
 Make sure you review with your agent or company representative which type of coverage is best for your particular situation.